JollyFrogs/SANS_Holiday_Hack_Challenge_2024/_Prologue/3 - Elf Minder 9000.md

 > [!WARNING]
 > Do not edit 'game2.js' in the browser - instead edit 'game2.js' in the override directory

 Open a 'Windows Terminal' (PowerShell prompt) on your Windows computer, and paste the following contents.
-This will make available a function 'windiff' that can apply the necessary changes to the javascript source-files:

 ```powershell
 function windiff {